lionlai1989/Deep_Learning_Specialization/README.md

 ## Contributing

-Your feedback, comments, and questions about this project are welcome, as are any contributions you'd like to make.
-Please feel free to create an issue or a pull request in this repository.
-Together, let's improve this template and make our life easier.
+Any feedback, comments, and questions about this repository are welcome.
+However, I would like to clarify that this repository serves as a personal record of my learning history, and therefore I will not accept any form of pull requests or merge requests.

 ## Authors